 Drosera pauciflora is native to South Africa and is a winter growing sundew.
-Similar to D. cistiflora, it produces flowers around 2 and 1/2 inches across which are some of the largest in the genus.
+Similar to D. cistiflora, it produces flowers around 2.5 inches across which are some of the largest in the genus.
 D. pauciflora is adapted to grow during the cool, wet winter months before dying back to its fleshy roots when the hot, dry summer arrives.

 Flower color: Plants may have white, red, pink, or purplish flowers.

 Size and packing method: Plants come potted in 2 inch pots.
 Each pot contains 1 or more plants about 1 inch in diameter.
 Upon arrival or shortly after shipping recovery, it would be wise to repot the plants into larger containers to give the roots more vertical room to grow.